The NSA doesn't speak out too frequently about how they go about hacking networks, so when they do, we like to hear what they have to say.

 "I think a lot of people think the nation states are running on an engine of zero days.
 You go out with your master skeleton key and unlock the door and you're in.
 It's not that.
 Take these big corporate networks, these large networks.
 Any large network.
 I'll tell you that persistence and focus will get you in, will achieve that exploitation without the zero-days.
 There's so many more vectors that are easier, less risky, and often more productive." — Rob Joyce

 What is Joyce saying here?
-He's saying that basic issues—unpatched servers, default passwords, poor encryption—are more likely to be vulnerabilities that the NSA can exploit than any kind of unique malware or zero day exploit.
+He's saying that basic issues—unpatched servers, default passwords, poor encryption—are more likely to be exploitable vulnerabilities than any kind of unique malware or zero day exploit.
 Keeping your day-to-day operations locked down is more important than trying to be ready for the next big zero day.

 The last point Joyce makes is an incredibly potent one that drives right back to his overall message of "visibility-first."